Hong Kong tycoon Li Ka-shing urges love, not violence, in first protest comments

 Lam sought in a Facebook post late on Thursday to clear up what she said was a misunderstanding about parts of a speech last week.

-She had referred to protesters as having no stake in Hong Kong’s society in comments that provoked a backlash and fueled further unrest.
+She had referred to protesters as having no stake in Hong Kong’s society in comments that provoked a backlash and fuelled further unrest.
 However, Lam said she meant to say “we all have a stake in Hong Kong”.

-Reporting by Donny Kwok and Twinnie Siu; Writing by Farah Master; Editing by Paul Tait
+(Reporting by Donny Kwok and Twinnie Siu; Writing by Farah Master; Editing by Paul Tait)